What does cc mean in email and how to use it in Mailtrim?

 The other way: BCC

 You can also add additional recipients using bcc filed where bcc stands for blind carbon copy.
 The same email will be sent to them as well.
-The difference is the recipients in the bcc field are invisible to both primary and secondary recipients of to and cc fields respectively.
+The difference is the recipients in the bcc field are invisible to both primary and secondary recipients of the to and cc fields respectively.

 However, with the advanced features of email clients like Outlook, Mailtrim, Spark, etc., you can make your inbox clutter-free.